anders94/api-docs/source/includes/_http-private.md

 orderNumber | The newly created order number. resultingTrades | An array of trades immediately filled by this offer, if any. message | A human-readable message summarizing the activity. clientOrderId | (optional) 64 bit Client specified integer identifier.
-Must be unique for each open order.

 ## getMarginPosition